 - Visit the

-Online Nominations Portal to lodge your application
+Online Nominations Portal (when available) to lodge your application

 - Follow the instructions to create a school account

 - Select the category to which you wish to nominate your student, school or homestay family

 - Read the nomination conditions, selection criteria and note the supporting documentation required